nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 {{< callout type=note >}}
 This will generate code coverage during testing and give the percentage results in the output.
-There are other output types to get code coverage from our application but I'm not going to cover those here.
+There are other output types to get code coverage from our application, but I'm not going to cover those here.
 {{</ callout >}}

 If you notice from the output of the test coverage, we don't have good (if any) coverage within our generated code.